 Each organization sets their own uniform standard to ensure that their officials match.
-The basic uniform includes a jersey, shorts, and socks.
-You will need additional equipment such as whistles, cards, and shoes.
+The basic uniform includes a jersey, black shoes, shorts, and socks.
+You will need additional equipment such as whistles, cards, and flags.

 Where can I find grassroots referee certification quiz answers?

 If you are looking for the referee test questions online, this probably isn’t the right job for you.
 First, integrity is a very important quality for a referee.
 Second, the questions are so basic that it is dangerous for you and the players to be on the field if you can’t get them right.

 What are the downsides of being a referee?